Whiplash & Neck Injury Claims

 However, cases of chronic whiplash can sometimes take more than six months to get better.
 Physiotherapy may be needed to help the recovery process, and your physiotherapist will teach you neck exercises to do at home.

-For mild or moderate pain, taking paracetamol is the best option.
+For mild or moderate pain, taking paracetamol or ibuprofen is the best option.
 It should be taken regularly until the injury is healed, rather than just when the pain is at its worst.
-For severe pain, your doctor will usually prescribe stronger painkillers, such as codeine or ibuprofen.
+For severe pain, your doctor will usually prescribe stronger painkillers, such as codeine.

 Get more information on making a claim for whiplash and neck injury compensation with this helpful video guide.